Esthetics — the study of art — is a subdivision of epistemology, which is the science of knowledge.

 Stylization is in some sense the artists evaluation of those facets of reality that he or she chooses to present.
 It is the artist saying to us: Yes, I regard this as important enough to make into a work of art which I’ve crafted by means of my own unique method of thinking and doing.

 In this way, the artist’s method of execution — i.e. style — as well as the artist’s choice of subject-matter, gives an in-depth glimpse into the artist’s soul.

-And we, in turn, disclose our soul in responding — or not — to a given work of art.
+We, in turn, disclose our soul in responding — or not — to a given work of art.

-This is the way in which art is a branch of philosophy.
+And this is the way in which art is a branch of philosophy.